0xNF/DotNetStandardSpotifyWebApi/README.md

 ```
 using DotNetStandardSpotifyWebApi.ObjectModel;

-//Get the currently Spotify User
+//Get the current Spotify User
+//Returns a User object with a more complete profile
 User currentUser = await User.GetCurrentUser(<ACCESS_TOKEN>);

 //Get an arbitrary Spotify user
+//Returns a User object with only publically available information
 User someUser = await User.GetUser(<USER_ID>, <ACCESS_TOKEN>);
 ```